tp7/WOptiPNG/README.md

  4. UTF-16 paths are supported (unless you have utf-16 characters in your %TEMP% path).
  5. Double-click or Enter key opens selected image.
  6. You can see [OptiPNG log](http://i.imgur.com/A3QNZHL.png) on mouse hover to know what exactly went wrong or right.
+ 7. Ability to run as a Windows service.

+#### Windows service ####
+This app can install itself as a Windows service.
+This service sits in background and monitors configured directories for any PNG files being added.
+When a file is added, it's automatically processed with OptiPNG.

+To (un)install this service you need to run the app as administrator and click the button in settings menu.
+The service will reload settings when they're changed in the main app so you don't need to manually re-start it after adding some folders or changing other parameters.

+This feature is highly experimental.

 #### Other things ####

 I just wanted to play with WPF and [MahApps.Metro](http://mahapps.com) a bit and happened to need an OptiPNG-only GUI.
 You probably shouldn't use this code for learning.